Legend-of-Dragoon-Modding/sc-dragoon-modifier/mods/dragoon_modifier/dramod-readme.txt

 Gaspless     - 2
 Jade Dragon  - 3

-Lavitz and Albert thorugh the Enhancement Icon can activate the Wind Barrier at the cost of 10 MP per turn.
+Lavitz and Albert through the Enhancement Icon can activate the Wind Barrier at the cost of 10 MP per turn.
 When they are attacked when Wind Barrier is active the following will happen -Lavitz/Albert will heal 5 MP
 -One Wind Mark will be added to the enemy